wetransform-os/rasdaman/doc/main/04_ql-guide.rst

 comma-separated floating-point values of the format: "xmin, ymin, xmax, ymax".

 As a result, the operation produces a file in the desired target format.
-If the format assumes several output files, they will be packaged in a tar archive.
+If the format assumes several output files, they will be packaged in a zip archive.

 **Limitations**